EdinburghNLP/wmt17-scripts/training/README.md

 USAGE INSTRUCTIONS
 ------------------

+1. ensure that all requirements are present, and that the path names in the ‘vars’ file (and in `../vars`) are up-to-date.
+If you want to train on GPUs, you should also update the ‘device’ variable in that file.

-1. download sample files (WMT17 parallel training data, dev and test sets):
+2. download sample files (WMT17 parallel training data, dev and test sets):

    ```
    scripts/download_files.sh
    ```

-2. preprocess the training, development and test corpora:
+3. preprocess the training, development and test corpora:

     ```
     scripts/preprocess.sh
     ```

-3. train a Nematus model:
+4. train a Nematus model:

     ```
     scripts/train.sh
     ```

-4. evaluate your model:
+5. evaluate your model:

     ```
     scripts/evaluate.sh